Pipeline YAML Reference#

 property are used like regular

-environment variables defined in a env_vars
+environment variables defined in an env_vars

 block.